- GDP (PPP):

 - FDI Inflow:

-Iceland’s economic freedom score is 77.1, making its economy the 11th freest in the 2019 Index.
-Its overall score has increased by 0.1 point, with increases in scores for government integrity, fiscal health, and labor freedom exceeding a sharp drop in judicial effectiveness.
-Iceland is ranked 4th among 44 countries in the Europe region, and its overall score is above the regional and world averages.
+Iceland’s economic freedom score is 77.4, making its economy the 11th freest in the 2021 Index.
+Its overall score has increased by 0.3 point, primarily because of an improvement in judicial effectiveness.
+Iceland is ranked 6th among 45 countries in the Europe region, and its overall score is above the regional and world averages.

 Iceland is one of the world’s oldest democracies.
-Guðni Jóhannesson, an independent historian, was elected to the largely ceremonial presidency in 2016.
-Katrin Jakobsdottir of the Left-Green Movement became the country’s sixth prime minister since 2009 after forming a coalition with the center-right Independence Party and the populist Progressive Party in November 2017.
-The continuing uncertainty generated by the fragility of this coalition has contributed to a slowing of recent breakneck economic growth driven by the technology sector and tourism.
+Katrin Jakobsdottir of the Left-Green Movement became the country’s sixth prime minister since 2009 after forming a coalition with the center-right Independence Party and the populist Progressive Party in 2017.
+Independent Guðni Jóhannesson, a historian, was reelected to the largely ceremonial presidency in June 2020.
+Iceland’s economy has been adversely affected by the contraction of its tourism industry, which began in 2019.
+WOW Air went bankrupt in March 2019, and the coronavirus pandemic has left privately owned Icelandair fighting for survival.
 Although Iceland officially withdrew its application for membership in the European Union in 2015, it enjoys free trade and movement of capital, labor, goods, and services with the EU.

-Private property is well protected, but real property rights are mostly reserved to Icelandic citizens.
-Iceland has a solid legal institutional framework to enforce laws protecting intellectual property.
+Property rights are generally enforced in Iceland.
+Although registration is easy, real property rights are mostly reserved to Icelandic citizens.
+Iceland has a solid legal institutional framework to enforce the protection of intellectual property.
 The judiciary is independent, and accountability and transparency are well institutionalized.
-Corruption is effectively controlled.
-Iceland is ranked 13th out of 180 countries in Transparency International’s 2017 Corruption Perceptions Index.
+Corruption is well controlled.
+Iceland was ranked 11 out of 180 economies in Transparency International’s 2019 Corruption Perceptions Index.

-The top personal income tax rate is 31.8 percent, and the flat corporate tax rate is 20 percent.
+The top individual income tax rate is 31.8 percent, and the top corporate tax rate is 20 percent.
 Other taxes include value-added and estate taxes.
-The overall tax burden equals 36.4 percent of total domestic income.
-Over the past three years, government spending has amounted to 43.2 percent of the country’s output (GDP), and budget surpluses have averaged 4.5 percent of GDP.
-Public debt is equivalent to 40.9 percent of GDP.
+The overall tax burden equals 36.7 percent of total domestic income.
+Government spending has amounted to 42.4 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.1 percent of GDP.
+Public debt is equivalent to 34.5 percent of GDP.